PrincetonUniversity/lucid/docs/readme.md

 Lucid also has a type-and-effect system that guarantees the ordering of operations on global state (state that persists across packets).
 Programs that pass Lucid's ordering check can be laid out as a pipeline (important for targets like the Tofino) and also have a convenient memory model: each packet's updates to all the global state can be viewed as an atomic transaction, and a stream of packets can be viewed as a serial sequence of such atomic transactions that executes in the order of packet arrivals.
 In other words, you don't need to worry about concurrency or race conditions at the packet level for Lucid programs that pass the ordering check.

-Lucid has 3 backends:

-1. The Lucid interpreter.
-This defines the semantics of the language in a target-independent way.
-It is relatively fast and works on simple json events, either from a file given at startup or piped from stdin.
+Lucid has an interpreter and a compiler to the Intel Tofino.
+The interpreter makes testing and getting started easier.
+It also defines language semantics in a target-independent way.
+It's relatively fast and works on simple json events, either from a file given at startup or piped from stdin.

-2. The Lucid-Tofino compiler.
-This backend compiles a Lucid program to a p416 program for the Tofino 1.
+The compiler translates a Lucid program to a p416 program for the Tofino 1.
 It does many target-specific optimizations drawn from our many years of programming the Tofino.

-3. A DPDK-C compiler.
-This backend produces a C program that uses DPDK for packet IO.
-It is a work in progress and currently single threaded.

 ## Getting Started

 The best way to get started with Lucid is to compile it from source (instructions below), download the ([Visual Studio syntax highlighting extension](https://github.com/benherber/Lucid-DPT-VSCode-Extension)), and then follow the [Tutorials](/lucid/tutorials/)

 ## Installation

-The best way to install Lucid is to compile from source.
+There are 4 steps to compile Lucid from source:

 1. install opam